-- Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language.

-- Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalization - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs. - Are looked after or previously looked after (see section 12) - Are missing from education or absent from education. - Whose parent/carer has expressed an intention to remove them from school to be home educated.
+- Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality. - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalization. - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs. - Are looked after or previously looked after (see section 12) - Are missing from education or absent from education. - Whose parent/carer has expressed an intention to remove them from school to be home educated. - Has experienced multiple suspensions and is at risk of being permanently excluded. - Has a parent or carer in custody or is affected by parental offending? - Is frequently missing/goes missing from education, home or care.